jkleecloud/jkleecloud.github.io/content/posts/azure-weekly-wc-250428.md

 tags = ['DB for PostgreSQL', 'Redis', 'IaC', 'NSG', 'Application Gateway', 'Azure Backup', 'Virtual Network Manager', 'Compute', 'FinOps', 'Azure Storage']
 +++

 Summary of Azure snippets for the week commencing 28th April 2025, grouped by Azure service.
+I'm a bit behind with the last post being AKS-specific, so this is quite a large one :-)

 For all the updates on Azure platform resources and products - [Azure updates from Microsoft](https://azure.microsoft.com/updates/)